benzuzu/gre-marginalia/README.md

 Edit `.env` to adjust:

 - `MAX_REPLACEMENTS_PER_PARAGRAPH`: How many words to replace per paragraph (default: 3)
-- `SIMILARITY_THRESHOLD`: Minimum similarity score for replacement (0.0-1.0, default: 0.7)
+- `SIMILARITY_THRESHOLD`: Minimum similarity score for replacement (-1 -> 1, default -.3)
-- `EMBEDDING_MODEL`: OpenAI embedding model to use

 ## Notes

 - The first run will take longer as it builds the vector database
 - Subsequent runs reuse the existing database
 - Processing time depends on book length and API rate limits
-- Make sure you have sufficient OpenAI API credits
+- Make sure you have sufficient OpenAI, Gemini, ChromaDB API credits